 - Extra fees: Unfortunately, enterprise software is full of fees and penalties for on-premise and cloud customers.
 Usage audits and surprise fees often make up the dreaded ‘true-up’ conversation.
 A ‘true-up’ is a term coined by Microsoft.
 It is the reconciliation process that accounts and bills for the total number of devices you’ve added in the previous twelve months.

 Many software vendors address these concerns by updating their license agreements.
 With a renewed focus on improving the customer experience across all levels of engagement.
 This means improved contract terms and conditions, more flexibility and advanced support services.

-This is exactly why Cisco re-branded their Enterprise Licensing Agreements (ELAs) to a more encompassing Enterprise Agreements (EAs)
+This is exactly why Cisco re-branded its Enterprise Licensing Agreement (ELA) as the all-encompassing Enterprise Agreements (EA)

 This new policy applies to Cisco’s software portfolio of infrastructure, collaboration, and security software — including new solutions like The Network, Intuitive, Spark, and Umbrella.
 Below are the main features of the new EA.

 With EA Cisco allows for 20% growth with no extra fees

 To help manage unanticipated overages, you are entitled to an extra 20% of software and services over your initial quantity without extra charges.
 This applies throughout the life of the EA.
 If you do exceed the 20% threshold allowance at any time, your usage will be evaluated by the Cisco EA team for the contract going forward.